-The Tumut Health Service Plan states its condition is of staff, who are usually in wards attending to in "very poor and has a direct influence on the ability of the health service to provide safe, efficient and accessible services.
+The Tumut Health Service Plan states its condition is "very poor and has a direct influence on the ability of the health service to provide safe, efficient and accessible services.
 The Tumut District Hospital is currently in a state of serious disrepair, thus preventing the delivery of key services.
 In particular:

 Age The original hospital was constructed in 1898 by the Tumut community.
-This hospital, which was deemed to be of excellent quality - the best in the
+This hospital, which was deemed to be of excellent quality - the best in the region, has over the past 108 years been added to, renovated and refurbished to the "nth" degree.

-- region, has over the past 108 years been added to, renovated and refurbished to the "nth" degree. - The result is a rambling rabbit warren of long narrow - corridors, makeshift rooms, outdoor areas converted - to indoor areas, and odd angles often restricting line - of sight and access to key areas such as emergency, and floors of varying levels. - The original building, however, still forms part of what is now Tumut District Hospital.
+The result is a rambling rabbit warren of long narrow corridors, makeshift rooms, outdoor areas converted to indoor areas, and odd angles often restricting line of sight and access to key areas such as emergency, and floors of varying levels.

+The original building, however, still forms part of what is now Tumut District Hospital.